emipa606/ChooseWildAnimalSpawns/README.md

 The major difference is that this version allows you to define the spawn-rate per animal per biome instead of the on/off selection.
 The other difference it that you can modify any animal, vanilla and modded.

+Added a slider for the overall animal density per biome as well.

 If you need higher accuracy than what the sliders provide, try adding the  https://steamcommunity.com/sharedfiles/filedetails/?id=2218078784]BetterSliders mod

 [table]